 Once parents have established that their child has indeed exhibited bullying behaviors, it’s time to make it clear that the behavior will not be tolerated.

-"Parents love their kids and they want the best for them.
-They don't want them to be out there bullying, but sometimes they don't know what to do," says Jill McDonald, national bullying expert and principal at Oxbow Elementary School in White Lake.
-"So we'll talk about things they can work on at home.
+“Parents love their kids and they want the best for them.
+They don’t want them to be out there bullying, but sometimes they don’t know what to do,” says Jill McDonald, national bullying expert.
+“So we’ll talk about things they can work on at home.
 These are hard conversations sometimes, but we have to be consistent in what the school expectations are.

 “Overlooking the behavior is basically giving permission to let it happen.”